 Raymond Horan, Chief Advisor, Taituarā (moderator)

-And to finish, what is an effective financial strategy in the modern era?
+What is an effective financial strategy in the modern era?

 2.10 pm Sum up